 Cirrhosis is associated with non-specific antibody production.

-All test antigens must react to titre with the control sera and the antigen controls negative.
+All test antigens must react to titre with the positive control antisera; no reaction should be observed with antigen controls.

 Standardised antigen suspensions and relevant antisera with documented titres.